Pexeso/pgbouncer/doc/config.rst

 workers
 -------

 How many workers will process manager create.
+When 0 is specified, the number of worker processes will be equal to the number of available CPUs.
+If unable to determine number of CPUs only one worker will be used.

-Default: 2
+Default: 0

 port_start
 ----------